behnamzahiri/-Self-Driving-Car--Advanced-Lane-Tracking/writeup.md

 #### 2. Applying color and gradient transforms and masking

 I used a combination of color and gradient thresholds to generate a binary image.
 The thresholding is contained within the `sobel_hls_threshold()` function that takes the undistorted image from previous step as input.
 The color thresholding is defined on the HLS color maps and thresholds the H and S channels, whereas the gradient threshold acts on the x-direction.
 Here's an example of my output for this step:

 ![alt text][image9]
 ![alt text][image10]

 Additionally I define a polygon mask using `vertex()` function to obtain the pixles only within a region of interest using `region_of_interest()` function.
-Result would look like this
+Result would look like this:

 ![alt text][image11]